Domestic Cat

 Social Behavior Icon Cub Creek Science Camp

-SOCIAL BEHAVIOR -Domesticated cats are very comfortable social companions to humans, feral cats tend to limit their human interaction.
+SOCIAL BEHAVIOR -Although domestic cats are very comfortable social companions to humans and can live harmoniously with other animals, cats tend to be solitary animals in the wild.

 Activity Icon Cub Creek Science Camp